 To make an appointment in Indianapolis or Fishers

-High blood pressure (Hypertenison) is present in 1 -3% of children including babies and that rate is reportedly increasing.
-Hypertension can develop slowly and without obvious symptoms, in other conditions high blood pressure can develop suddenly and cause acute symptoms.
+High blood pressure (hypertension) is present in 1-3% of children including babies and that rate is reportedly increasing.
+Hypertension can develop slowly and without obvious symptoms.
+In other conditions, high blood pressure can develop suddenly and cause acute symptoms.
 If left untreated, hypertension in children can lead to significant damage to the body.
 The good news is that hypertension is treatable and these children can lead active, normal lives.

 Childhood obesity is linked to the growing incidence of hypertension in children and teens.
-Often other lifestyle habits like imbalanced diet, lack of exercise and unregulated supplements influence this condition.
-Other times, the use of some prescription medications even though they were appropriately prescribed can also influence this condition.
-The effects of hypertension can impact many organs in the body and even without any symptoms can be causing damage to the heart, kidneys and eyes
+Often other lifestyle habits like an imbalanced diet, lack of exercise and unregulated supplements influence this condition.
+At other times, the use of some prescription medications even though they were appropriately prescribed can also influence this condition.
+The effects of hypertension can impact many organs in the body and even without any symptoms can be causing damage to the heart, kidneys and eyes.

-Hypertension can be present without any symptoms,.
-The best way to know if a child has hypertension is to have his or her blood pressure checked at the doctor’s office during the yearly well child check visits.
-Some children have a higher risk for developing hypertension and their blood pressure should be checked more regularly such as children who were born prematurely, children who are known to have heart disease, kidney disease and diabetes mellitus, children who have had recurrent urine and kidney infections, children who are overweight and tennagers with positive family history of hypertension.
+Hypertension can be present without any symptoms.
+The best way to know if a child has hypertension is to have his or her blood pressure checked at the doctor’s office during the yearly well-child check-up.
+Some children have a higher risk for developing hypertension and their blood pressure should be checked more regularly including children who:

 Acute hypertension is usually associated with other conditions such as a condition of the kidney called glomerulonephritis.
 Symptoms are likely to be present.
 Assessment and treatment by a physician should be done is a timely manner.

-At the Hypertension Clinic we work closely with PMCH colleague to identify children at risk for hypertension in order to prevent other health consequences.
+At the Hypertension Clinic we work closely with other pediatric specialists and primary care physicians to identify children at risk for hypertension in order to prevent other health consequences.

 - Symptoms associated with hypertension: Headaches, visual changes, dizziness, excessive nosebleeds, heart palpitation and nausea.

-In the Pediatric Hypertension Clinic we have extensive experience evaluating blood pressure of children of all ages and sizes.
+In the Pediatric Hypertension Center we have extensive experience evaluating blood pressure of children of all ages and sizes.
 If hypertension (high blood pressure) is diagnosed, it may be linked to another illness or condition. such as kidney disorder, hormone imbalances and abnormalities of the blood vessels.
-The management and treatment plan is always directed at not only contolling the blood pressure but also treating the primary condition if present and preventing any advers consequences.
+The management and treatment plan is always directed at not only controlling the blood pressure but also treating the primary condition if present and preventing any adverse consequences.

 Testing High Blood Pressure